williamcioffi/egsocial/docs/readme.md

 ## 1012           <NA> 2022-01-01
 ```

-We remove the calves from `dat` since we don't want to calculate their association indices.
-And save the table for future use.
+We remove the calves from `dat` since we don't want to calculate their association indices (since they are dependent on their mother's movements).
+Save the table for future use.

 ```r
 dat <- dat[dat$ageclass != "calf", ]